monkeymagix123/survev-bots-v2/docs/README-details.md

 - visible unarmed hostiles are treated as less threatening
 - distracted armed hostiles allow more opportunistic crate/object behavior

+### Armed-vs-unarmed threat softening
+Armed bots now also use that visible-hostile classification in a limited way:
+- a lone visible hostile who appears truly unarmed contributes less danger than a visible armed hostile
+- this only applies when the hostile has not shown a gun, is not firing, and is not already close
+- that softened danger can make armed bots more willing to heal/boost instead of treating mere visibility as full pressure

 ### Why separate controller logic exists now
 Unarmed bots needed different handling for:
 - object-interaction abort rules